Hangwei-Chen/EAMB-Net/README.md

 ## 📁 Train
 We provide codes (ResNet50 version) that support AVA and PARA datasets.
-- Please download the pretrained emotion-aware model, and then load it in 'EAMBNet.py'
+- 1. Please download the pretrained emotion-aware model, and then put it in 'pretrain_emotion_model' folder
-- Please run 'main.py'.
+- 2. Please run 'main.py'.

 ## ⏬ Download
-- You can download the AVA database at
+- You can download the AVA database at here: [AVA].(https://github.com/imfing/ava_downloader)
-- You can download the PARA database at
+- You can download the PARA database at here: [PARA].(https://cv-datasets.institutecv.com/#/data-sets)
-- You can download the pretrained emotion-aware model at [Baidu Cloud](). (password: )
+- You can download the pretrained emotion-aware model at [Baidu Cloud](https://pan.baidu.com/s/1WK77tMsnYDg4Dpsh3ut87w). (password: EAMB)

 ## ✨ Statement
 This project is for research purpose only, please contact us for the licence of commercial use.
 For any other questions please contact 1010075746@qq.com or shaofeng@nbu.edu.cn